Sequential Trials Symposium

 London School of Hygiene & Tropical Medicine

-The Centre for Statistical Methodology and the Tropical Epidemiology Group of the London School of Hygiene & Tropical Medicine (LSHTM) invite you to a half day symposium on sequential trials on the afternoon of 26 September 2018.
-Presentations will highlight recent research and application of these methods, and speakers include Sue Todd (University of Reading), Dominic Magirr (AstraZeneca), Babak Choodari-Oskooei (MRC Clinical Trials Unit at UCL), and Neal Alexander (LSHTM).
-Attendance is free but registration is required (via Eventbrite).
+The Centre for Statistical Methodology and the Tropical Epidemiology Group of the London School of Hygiene and Tropical Medicine (LSHTM) held a half day symposium on sequential trials on the afternoon of 26 September 2018.
+Presentations highlighted recent research and application of these methods, and speakers included Sue Todd (University of Reading), Dominic Magirr (AstraZeneca), Babak Choodari-Oskooei (MRC Clinical Trials Unit at UCL), and Neal Alexander (LSHTM).